 Paragraph B5.5.38 of IFRS 9 states that the maximum period over which expected impairment losses should be measured is the longest contractual period where an entity is exposed to credit risk.
 As the Company's intercompany loan receivables are considered repayable on demand for the purpose of this assessment, the expected credit losses are based on the assumption that repayment of the loan is demanded in full at the reporting date.
 Various scenarios have been considered in a multiple factor analysis performed at the reporting date with no expected credit loss on the Company's intercompany loan receivables from KWF identified.
 As such there is no concern over the recoverability of these receivables and the Directors do not consider that there is any need to recognise an impairment provision, with the expectation that the intercompany amount will be materially recovered.

-This assessment has been made assuming capital markets continue to operate under normal market conditions and that no renationalisation of the water sector takes place over the assessment period.
+This assessment has been made assuming capital markets continue to operate under normal market conditions.

-During the year KWF early part-paid £59.9 million of the £175.0 million intercompany loan due 2022 (see Note 8 Intercompany loans receivable on page 29 for more details).
+Supporting and consistent with the above assessment, in the prior year, KWF early part-paid £59.9 million of the £175.0 million intercompany loan due 2022 (see Note 8 Intercompany loans receivable on page 26 for more details).
 As such given there is no specific concern over the ability to pay the external liabilities from which these intercompany receivables have arisen and a low probability of other events occurring that could lead to an impairment, the directors do not consider that there is any need to book an impairment provision and expect to materially recover the intercompany receivables.